MCFpy/mcf/docs/opt_pol_walkthrough.md

 1. Specify the number of evaluation points via [pt_no_of_evalupoints](./opt_pol_1.md#pt_no_of_evalupoints).
 This regulates when performing the tree search how many of the possible splits in the covariate space are considered.
 If the [pt_no_of_evalupoints](./opt_pol_1.md#pt_no_of_evalupoints)  is smaller than the number of distinct values of a certain feature, the algorithm visits fewer splits, thus increasing computational efficiency.
 2. Specify the admissible depth of the tree via the keyword argument [pt_depth](./opt_pol_1.md#pt_depth).
 2. Run the program in parallel.
 You can set the the number of processes via the keyword argument [int_how_many_parallel](./opt_pol_1.md#int_how_many_parallel).
-By default, the number is set equal to the number of logical cores on your machine.
+By default, the number is set equal to the 80 percent of the number of logical cores on your machine.
  2. A further speed up is accomplished through Numba.
 Numba is a Python library, which translates Python functions to optimized machine code at runtime.
 By default, the program uses Numba.
 To disable Numba, set [int_with_numba](./opt_pol_1.md#int_with_numba) to False.